rpeleias-v1/spring_boot_actuator_talk/first-handson/README.md

-<h2>First Project HandsOn - Spring Boot Actuator 1.X Setup</h2>
+<h2>First Project Hands on - Spring Boot Actuator 1.X Setup</h2>

-In this first Hands One, Spring Boot Actuator Setup will be shown.
+In this first Hands on, Spring Boot Actuator Setup will be shown.
 Also, obligated Spring Boot MVC Dependency will be steup as pre requisite for success Actuator avalability.

 <h3> Hands on flow:</h3>